30 Honeymoon Planning Tips from an Indian Couple

 Defining these early will help you narrow down destinations and plan a honeymoon that truly reflects both your personalities.

 Pro Tip: If you prefer a laidback honeymoon, invest more in luxury stays.
-Love shopping?
-Set aside a shopping budget.
-Want stunning honeymoon pictures?
-Consider hiring a professional photographer.
+If you or your partner loves shopping, you need to set aside a shopping budget.
+Similarly, if you both want stunning honeymoon pictures, you will have to consider the cost of hiring a professional photographer.

-If you’re on a tight budget, opt for lesser-known destinations, book during off-season discounts, or explore budget-friendly travel hacks to save money while still enjoying a magical experience.
+If you’re on a tight budget, opt for lesser-known destinations, book during off-season discounts, or explore easy to reach honeymoon destinations in India which cuts down the travel budget and time.

 Before you book anything, thorough research is essential for smooth honeymoon planning.
 Knowing your destination inside out helps you avoid surprises and plan better.
 This also helps you to customize your honeymoon itinerary the way you prefer.

-- Weather Check – Look up the climate during your visit to pack accordingly.
+• Weather Check – Look up the weather conditions during your visit to pack accordingly.

-- Food & Drinks – Research local food options, from must-visit restaurants to cosy cafes and even nightlife experiences, depending on your interests.
+• What to Eat & Drink – Research local food options, from must-visit restaurants to cosy cafes and even nightlife experiences, depending on your interests.

-Pro Tip: Always read recent reviews and compare prices across platforms to grab the best deals!
+Pro Tip: Always read recent guests reviews and compare prices across platforms to grab the best deals!

 Online images can be misleading – what looks dreamy in an advertisement might not match reality.
 Many hotels and restaurants use digitally enhanced photos to lure honeymooners.
 Instead of relying on these, check authentic traveller photos for a realistic view of: